Wells Cathedral: In the arts and popular culture

-The English painter J. M. W. Turner visited Wells in 1795, making sketches of the precinct and a water colour of the west front, now in the Tate gallery.
+The English painter J. M. W. Turner visited Wells in 1795, making sketches of the precinct and a watercolour of the west front, now in the Tate gallery.
 Other artists whose paintings of the cathedral are in national collections are Albert Goodwin, John Syer and Ken Howard.

 The cathedral served to inspire Ken Follett's 1989 novel The Pillars of the Earth and with a modified central tower, featured as the fictional Kingsbridge Cathedral at the end of the 2010 television adaptation of that novel.
 The interior of the cathedral was used for a 2007 Doctor Who episode, "The Lazarus Experiment", while the exterior shots were filmed at Southwark Cathedral.

 An account of the damage to the cathedral during the Monmouth Rebellion is included in Arthur Conan Doyle's 1889 historical novel Micah Clarke.

-The cathedral provided scenes for the 2019–2020 television series The Spanish Princess.
+The cathedral provided settings for scenes for the 2019–2020 television series The Spanish Princess.
+IT was also used for filming the wedding of Henry VIII and Jane Seymour for Wolf Hall: The Mirror and the Light as Hampton Court’s Palace Chapel.
+In a PBS newsletter, locations manager, Rebecca Pearson provided this comment: “Sky-high ceilings, vibrant stained glass, and intricate stone carvings give it the presence to host a key moment ...”

+In 2025 scenes for the upcoming Masters of the Universe movie were filmed at the Cathedral.